mahmoudharding/eda-for-bigdata-guide/README.md

-# Exploratory Data Analysis for Big Data Student Guide
+# Exploratory Data Analysis for Big Data
 ## A Student Guide for Grading, Coding Style, and Project Milestones